AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-9.md

 #### Has Voted

-The has voted method determines if the user has voted, and if note makes the vote equal to the value that is passed as a anrgument.
+The "has voted" method determines if the user has voted, and if note makes the vote equal to the value that is passed as an argument.

 The method's code to do this is: